ADGEfficiency/dsr-rl/PITCHME.md

 ### Deadly triad

 Sutton & Barto discuss the concept of the **deadly triad**

-- three mechanisms that combine to produce instability and divergence
+Three mechanisms that combine to produce instability and divergence

 1. off-policy learning - to learn about the optimal policy while following an exploratory policy